Chief Executive Officer

 Fiona is founding Chief Executive Officer of Creative Waco.
 She came to Waco from the UK, where she directed arts and cultural initiatives in higher education, faith, and economic development.
 She has a BA in Theology from Durham University (UK) and an MBA (hons) from Baylor University.
 She is author of 'The Arts in Your Church' (Piquant, 2001), serves as a panelist for Texas Commission on the Arts and National Endowment for the Arts, was named "Wacoan of the Year" in December 2020, and was elected President of Texans For The Arts in November 2021.

 Fiona is passionate about creating well-rounded, vibrant communities in which all participants can create and thrive - and that's what she strives to do at Creative Waco.
-She juggles her role as Executive Director of Creative Waco with family life, and plays bagpipes with her younger son for relaxation.
+She juggles her role as CEO of Creative Waco with family life, and plays bagpipes with her younger son for relaxation.

 Director of Marketing & Communication

 Kennedy Sam is a longtime Waco resident.
 Upon receiving her degree from Louisiana State University's Manship School of Mass Communications she returned to her hometown to begin her career serving her community.
 Kennedy joined Creative Waco in 2019 as the Director of Marketing and Communications.
 She has over five years' experience managing nonprofit communications.
 In her role, Kennedy oversees and coordinates Creative Waco's strategic communications, community relations and donor outreach through storytelling from Creative Waco and Waco's arts and cultural community.